sodexx7/BlockMagic_Swap/SwapContractsTODO.md

 8. add fees while dealing one settle.
 0.003.

 9. The ultimate design as below.

    1. swapFactory can create different type swap contract, now support cryptoSwap. the following support includes EquitySwap, ratesSwap
    2. all SwapContract will use the features ofX priceFeeds and YieldStrategys contract.

+10. How to define the increased interested rates equal?

+- Completely equal seems not practical, define a range? like as when the winner wins at least 5$, the winner can withdraw the profit.

+11. Created deployed scripts, which can deplpyed smart contracts in different chains. like scroll,polygon...

+12. More security points check

+    - Access check
+    - chainlink time update

 ![external_result](ContractsDesign.png)